IBM/industry-solns-tech2025-ai-lab/docs/lab/lab-partb-prep-overview-notebook.md

     * Keep the default **runtime** configuration.

-9. Select the notebook you just uploaded to open.
+9. Select the notebook you just uploaded, it is recommended to open in a new tab.

 10. Select the pencil in the upper-right hand corner of the notebook to open in edit mode.
 This is so you can execute the notebook.